Demi-urge/menace_sandbox/docs/embedding_system.md

 ### Relation boosting

-Results that share bot relationships (via `bot_workflow`, `bot_error` or `bot_enhancement` tables) receive a multiplier boost.
+Results that share bot relationships (via `bot_workflow`, `bot_error` or `bot_enhancement` tables) receive a multiplier boost controlled by the `link_multiplier` argument.
 The helper `boost_linked_candidates` performs a union-find over the candidate set, applies the multiplier to all members of linked groups and returns a linkage path such as `bot->workflow->error`.
 The path is appended to the retrieval reason for each affected result.

 ### Example